Our Technical Services team’s irrigation experts dive into this oft-overlooked aspect of horticultural production.

 For more information, call Hawthorne at 888-808-4826 or fill out the form below.

-And for greenhouse growers that’s means lost dollars.
+SD — For greenhouse growers that’s means lost dollars.
 You don’t want to be keeping your lights and fans and everything running while your plants are just sitting there trying desperately not to lose water.
-So that’s kind of an acute drought stress situation.
+That’s kind of an acute drought stress situation.
 That’s where the plant hasn’t adapted to what’s going on in the root zone.
 It’s just been exposed to extremely dry conditions and it’s trying really hard not to die basically.
 But over time because plants are smart, they are able to adapt to their conditions because they don’t have the luxury of picking up their roots and moving 20 feet closer to a stream.
-So in a natural environment, they have to change the way that they use water in order to adapt to those dryer conditions.
+In a natural environment, they have to change the way that they use water in order to adapt to those dryer conditions.

 And that’s kind of what we’re all about and what we’re all about preventing, is we want our plants just drinking like crazy and therefore growing like crazy.
 That’s ideal.